 ECSS-E-ST-20_0020013

-In case of critical commands of category 1 and 2, at least two physically independent electrical barriers, including associated control circuits, are mandatory for arming and executing the command.
+In case of critical commands of category 1 and 2, at least two physically independent electrical barriers, including associated control circuits, shall be implemented for arming and executing the command.

 1 For criticality categories, see ECSS-Q-ST-30 or ECSS-Q-ST-40.